PuerkitoBio/gocrawl/README.md

 `go get github.com/PuerkitoBio/gocrawl`

+To install a previous version, you have to `git clone https://github.com/PuerkitoBio/gocrawl` into your `$GOPATH/src/github.com/PuerkitoBio/gocrawl/` directory, and then run (for example) `git checkout v0.3.2` to checkout a specific version, and `go install` to build and install the Go package.

 ## Changelog

 *    **v0.4.0** : **BREAKING CHANGES** major refactor, API changes:
     * Use an `*URLContext` structure as first argument to all `Extender` interface functions that are called in the context of an URL, instead of a simple `*url.URL` pointer that was sometimes normalized, sometimes not.
     * Remove the `EnqueueOrigin` enumeration flag.
 It wasn't even used by gocrawl, and it is a kind of state associated with the URL, so this feature is now generalized with the next bullet...
     * Add a `State` for each URL, so that the crawling process can associate arbitrary data with a given URL (for example, the ID of a record in the database).
+Fixes [issue #14][i14].
     * More idiomatic use of errors (`ErrXxx` variables, `Run()` now returns an error, removing the need for the `EndReason` enum).
     * Much simplified `Filter()` function.
 It now only returns a `bool` indicating if it should be visited or not.
 The HEAD request override feature is provided by the `*URLContext` structure, and can be set anywhere.
 The priority feature was unimplemented and has been removed from the return values, if it gets implemented it will probably be via the `*URLContext` structure too.
     * `Start`, `Run`, `Visit`, `Visited` and the `EnqueueChan` all work with the empty interface type for the URL data.
 While this is an inconvenience for compile-time checks, it allows for more flexibility regarding the state feature.
 Instead of always forcing a `map[string]interface{}` type even when no state is needed, gocrawl supports [various types](#types).